thibaudcolas/draftail.org/docs/GettingStarted.md

 title: Getting started
 ---

-First, install the package and its peer dependencies: [Draft.js](https://draftjs.org/) and [React](https://reactjs.org/).
+Draftail is built with [Draft.js](https://draftjs.org/) and [React](https://reactjs.org/).
+Let’s start by installing them both, as well as Draftail:

 ```sh
 npm install --save draftail draft-js@^0.10.5 react react-dom prop-types
 ```

-Import the styles for Draft.js, and the editor:
+We will also need to import the styles of Draft.js, and of the editor:

 ```scss
 @import "draft-js/dist/Draft";